Edit page in Livemark

 From source

-See deployment notes in the Developer guide.
+See deployment notes in the Developer guide for more information on setting up your build.

 Configuration